ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of Biblical Studies-Houston Tuition Information

-In 2018, tuition for full-time students at College of Biblical Studies-Houston was $6,576 a year.
+In 2015, tuition for full-time College of Biblical Studies-Houston students was $6,576 a year.

-Tuition was the same price in 2022 compare to the year before.
-On average, colleges raise tuition about 3% each year.
+Tuition was the same price in 2023 compare to the year before.
+On average, college tuition goes up about 3% every year.

 Does College of Biblical Studies-Houston Offer In-State and Out-of-State Tuition?

-College of Biblical Studies-Houston is a private, religious institution, which means it has the same tuition for residents of Texas as it does for residents from other states.
+College of Biblical Studies-Houston is a private, religious institution, so it has the same tuition for students from Texas as it does for students who live in other states.

-Choosing a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Take the time to verify your state's criteria for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on the state you and your parents currently reside in.
+Choosing a college where you are eligible for the reduced tuition offered to state residentscan save significant money on the total cost of attending college.
+Don't forget to check your state's eligibility criteria for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 Explore other Texas colleges